 It is every retailer’s purpose to maximize sales per square meter.
 Retail analytics focuses on delivering insights related to many significant aspects such as sales, inventory and online presence.
 However, one of the main pillars for brick and mortar store is an intense analysis of the customer flow in their categories so they can evaluate the impact of their decisions.
 In this article, we will understand how Business Intelligence meets Category Management.

 Category management involves managing product categories as business units and customizing them to satisfy customer needs.
 However, the shelf space problem is significantly different depending on whether we consider the perspective of the manufacturer or retailer.
-Manufacturers constantly look to maximize their merchandise sales, and are interested in allocating the best space for their brands.
+Manufacturers constantly look to maximize their merchandise sales and are interested in allocating the best space for their brands.
 Whereas retailers are only interested in maximizing sales and profit in the category.
-Hence, they are less concerned about particular brands and more focused on optimization of shelf space.
+Hence, they are less concerned about particular brands and more focused on the optimization of shelf space.
 Only by striking the right balance between both sides can customers enjoy a large variety of products with competitive prices.
-It’s the category managers duty to preserve that balance.
-Nowadays, the digitalization of the point of sale enables the analysis of data events occurring before, during and after the purchase.
+It’s the category managers’ duty to preserve that balance.
+Nowadays, the digitalization of the point of sale enables the analysis of data events occurring before, during, and after the purchase.

 Category management encompasses a process to handle complex changes that are happening in consumer moods and in-store customer behavior.